 Q: Do you offer a no-obligation free sample edit?

 Of course!
 To ensure we’re a great match, I will review a sample of your work (the length varies depending on the total length of your manuscript).
-For a manuscript critique or developmental edit, I will provide a few thoughts on story elements revealed in your sample as well as a list of particulars we would cover in your edit.
+For a developmental edit, I will provide a few thoughts on story elements revealed in your sample as well as a list of particulars we would cover in your edit.
 For a copy / line edit or proofread, I will mark up your sample as prescribed.
 My sample edits are no pressure; the decision to move forward is entirely up to you.

 Q: How will my editing experience / process work with you?